robinsonbh/Test-robinsonbh/README.md

 ## Objective

-My Bachelor of Science Degree in Information Systems Security with a concentration in Cybersecurity has led me to develop a passion for cybersecurity.
-Looking to become a Cyber Defender/Information Security Analyst, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My Bachelor of Science Degree in Information Systems Security with a concentration in Cybersecurity has led me to develop a passion for cybersecurity and to serve a purpose as a Cyber Defender/Information Security Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|